-Many long-distance truck drivers are faced with the decision of whether they will do their driving by daylight or in the night time.
+Many long-distance truck drivers are faced with the decision of whether they will do their driving by daylight or in the nighttime.
 While many different drivers will develop a preference for when they wish to do their driving, some drivers may operate better by daylight while others wish to drive at night.
 Some companies will require drivers to drive by daylight and others by night; yet, many will allow their drivers to choose which time of day works best for them.

 There are things to consider when determining if you want to drive in the daylight versus at night.
-If you have the choice of when to drive, be sure to consider the pros and cons on various times to drive before making a final decision.
+If you have the choice of when to drive, be sure to consider the pros and cons of various times to drive before making a final decision.

 Driving In the Daylight: